jnawang/Global-plant-biodiversity-change/README.md

-This folder contains R scripts used to predict global plant biodiversity redistribution and extinction risks under future (2081-2100) climate change using a series of methods.
-Below I document the objectives and sub-folder structure of this project.
-The number in sub-folder names generally indicate dependency relationships.
+This repository contains R scripts used to predict global plant biodiversity redistribution and extinction risks under future climate conditions (2081–2100) using a series of modeling methods.
+Below, we describe the project’s objectives and the structure of its scripts.
+The numbers in folder and file names generally indicate their dependency order.

-# Obectivies
+# Objectives

 -   Model the current and future suitable habitat distributions for \~ 68000 plant species under climate change.
 -   Estimate species-specific range shift velocities to delineate their realized future species ranges.
 -   Estimate plant species extinction rates and the effects of range shifts on extinction.
 -   Identify global patterns of change in local plant species richness.

-# Folder Structure
+# Folder/Script Structure

 -   00_download_process_data
     -   00_01_process_species_ocurrence_data